 \end{enumerate} \end{defi}

-\begin{defi} Let $Z=(z_{1}^1,\dotsc,z_r^{\smash{k_r}})\in \tilde{V}_\bfk(\R^{p,q})$.
+\begin{defi} Let $Z=(z_{1}^1,\dotsc,z_r^{\smash{k_r}})\in \tV_K(\R^{p,q})$.
 We say that a ray partition $\Q$ is \emph{witnessed by $Z$} if the following conditions hold: \begin{enumerate} \item[{ \bfseries W1.}] all $z_{i}^{\smash j}$ with $(i,j)\in \Q_\beta$ project along $\pr_{\zeta}$ to the same point in $\R^{d-1}$. \item[{ \bfseries W2.}] if $(i,j)\prec_{\beta}(i',j')$ in $\Q_{\beta}$, then $\pr_t(z_{i}^{\smash j})<\pr_t(z_{i'}^{\smash{j'}})$ in $\R$. \end{enumerate} \end{defi} Condition { \textbf{W1}} says that the points $z_{i,j}$ with $(i,j)\in \Q_\beta$ lie on a line in $\R^d$ parallel to the $t$-axis; condition { \textbf{W2}} ensures that the same points are assembled on this line according to the order $\prec_{\beta}$ of their indices.
-In particular the points $z_{i,j}$ with $(i,j)\in \Q_\beta$ lie on a \emph{ray}, namely the half-line starting at $z_{\min(\Q_\beta,\prec_\beta)}$ and running in the positive $t$-direction.
-See \textsc{Figure~\ref{fig:ray}} for an example.
+In particular, the points $z_{i,j}$ with $(i,j)\in \Q_\beta$ lie on a \emph{ray}, namely the half-line starting at $z_{\min(\Q_\beta,\prec_\beta)}$ and running in the positive $t$-direction.
+See Figure \ref{fig:ray} for an example.

-\begin{rem} If $q=1$, the space $\tilde{V}_\bfk(\R^{p,1})$ is disconnected, with path components indexed by tuples $\Sigma\in\prod_{i=1}^r\frS_{k_i}$ (see \textsc{Remark \ref{rem:pi0Vk}}), and we would like to calculate the homology of a single path component.
-In order to do so, we assign to each ray partition $\Q$ of type $\bfk$ such a tuple $\Sigma$ as follows. \end{rem}
+\begin{rem} If $q=1$, recall that we consider only $p\ge 1$.
+Then $\tV_K(\R^{p,1})$ is disconnected, with path components indexed by tuples $\Sigma\in\prod_{i=1}^r\frS_{k_i}$ (see Remark \ref{rem:pi0Vk}), and we would like to calculate the homology of a single path component.
+In order to do so, we assign to each ray partition $\Q$ of type $K$ such a tuple $\Sigma$ as follows. \end{rem}

 \begin{defi} Given a ray partition $\Q$, the ‘stacked’ total order $\prec$ on

 is determined by the property that it restricts on $\Q_\beta$ to $\prec_\beta$ and that all elements from $\Q_{\beta+1}$ are $\prec$-smaller than all elements from $\Q_\beta$.